Papua New Guinea

 Vincent is a wood carver.
 He learned from his father, an accomplished carver who spent five months at Stanford University helping create their New Guinea Sculpture Garden.

-- Accommodation (1 night): In Wewak Boutique Hotel
+- Accommodation: In Wewak Boutique Hotel

-Day 7: Mount Hagen
+Day 7: No roads

-- Accommodation (5 nights): Highlander Hotel
+- Accommodation: Highlander Hotel

 Getting ready for the festival.